alexshah1/ds223-book-recommendation/README.md

 Currently, the package only supports PostgreSQL databases.
 You need to have a PostgreSQL database installed on your machine to use the package.

 Additionally, since the package needs to store vectors, `pgvector` should be installed.
-To install it, follow the steps mentioned in the [pgvector documentation](https://pgvector.dev/docs/installation/).
+To install it, follow the steps mentioned in the [pgvector GitHub repo](https://github.com/pgvector/pgvector).

 All other requirements will be installed when the package is installed/updated using `pip`.